309: The Amazing Colossal Man

 "Vegas Vic" is the name given to the forty-foot-tall neon sign that adorned The Pioneer Club casino in Las Vegas beginning in 1951.
 The casino closed in '95, but the sign is still there, hanging above a large souvenir shop.

 Hopalong Cassidy was a cowboy character played by William Boyd in more than fifty movies and a television show.
 The character was originally created by novelist Clarence Mulford.

 The Village People were a campy disco group that hit it big in the late 1970s with hits like “Y.M.C.A.”
 Each member of the group dressed as a different gay “icon”: cop, firefighter, cowboy, and so on.

-Sinead O’Connor is an Irish singer and songwriter who burst onto the scene in 1988 with a shaved head and an extraordinary voice.
-Her biggest hit is probably “Nothing Compares 2 U,” written for her by Prince.
+Sinead O’Connor (1966-2023) was an Irish singer and songwriter who burst onto the scene in 1988 with a shaved head and an extraordinary voice.
+Her biggest hit was probably “Nothing Compares 2 U,” written by Prince.

 Yeah—nothing compares to you.

 See previous note.

 Peter Garrett was the lead singer for the Australian rock band Midnight Oil; he also sported a shaved head.
 The band had a string of hits during the 1980s and continued to perform throughout the 1990s.
 In 2002 the band broke up after Garrett decided to leave the group to focus on his budding political career.

 “The Power and the Passion” is a song by Midnight Oil (see previous note).
 Sample lyrics: “Oh the power and the passion, oh the temper of the time/Oh the power and the passion/Sometimes you've got to take the hardest line.”